devdogfish/etpzp-sms/README.md

 1. \*\* ** Do a test deployment ** \*\*
 2. Figure out invalid NextConfig and make sure the translation works properly.

-- Update chart colors to look nice - get a nice color combination from a color generator
 - Update the message display to look nicer and actually display stuff in the correct manner

 - Sometimes this happens: Database query error error: duplicate key value violates unique constrain